-- Service evaluation: We are conducting a number of evaluations of service changes made within our region, and across London, to understand their effectiveness and impact.
+- Service evaluation: We have conducted a number of evaluations of service changes made within our region, and across London, to understand their effectiveness and impact.
 These include:

 - Rough Sleeping and Mental Health Programme (RAMHP): Funded by the Greater London Authority, this is an innovative new way of working with rough sleepers who have historically found it difficult to access mental health services.